 In the fall of 1891, Keller wrote a story she called “The Frost King” as a birthday gift for Anagnos.
 Delighted, he published it in the Perkins alumni magazine.
 Soon Anagnos was informed that Keller’s tale was very similar to a previously published story.
 It appears that Keller had read the original many months earlier and recreated the story from her memory, believing it was her own creation.

-The accusation of plagiarism was extremely wounding to the 11-year-old girl and her teacher, and in 1892 Keller and Sullivan left Perkins and did not return.
+The accusation of plagiarism was extremely wounding to the 11-year-old girl and her teacher.
+In 1892, Keller and Sullivan left Perkins and did not return.
 Fortunately, Keller later forgave Perkins for her unhappy experience.
-In 1909, she donated many braille books to the Perkins library, and in 1956 she officiated at the dedication of the Keller-Sullivan building when it became the home of the school’s Deafblind Program.
+In 1909, she donated many braille books to the Perkins library.
+In 1956, she officiated at the dedication of the Keller-Sullivan building when it became the home of the school’s Deafblind Program.

-Throughout her life, Keller devoted her energies to humanitarian pursuits, advocating for economic justice and the rights of women and of people with disabilities.
-She asserted her right “to feel at home in the great world” and through her eloquence and tireless activism, she fought for the same right on behalf of all people.
+Throughout her life, Keller devoted her energies to humanitarian pursuits, advocating for economic justice, and the rights of women and of people with disabilities.
+She asserted her right “to feel at home in the great world.”
+Through her eloquence and tireless activism, she fought for the same right on behalf of all people.